zacharyMatthewstearn/github_lookup/README.md

-# _Github Lookup_
+# _Github Stalker_

 #### By [**Zachary Matthewstearn**](https://github.com/zacharyMatthewstearn)

 ## Description

-[INSERT DESCRIPTION]
+Web app where users may enter a GitHub username and see names and descriptions of that person's public repositories.

 ## Setup/Installation Requirements

-This app requires:
+Requirements:

-1. Node.js & npm
+1. Node.js & NPM
 2. Bower

-To install:
+3. GitHub _Personal Access Token_

+Setup:

-1. Clone this repository to your desktop `git clone https://github.com/zacharyMatthewstearn/github_lookup.git`
+1. Clone this repository to your desktop `$ git clone https://github.com/zacharyMatthewstearn/github_lookup.git`
-2. Navigate to the FoCo folder
+2. Create a file in the root directory of the cloned project named _.env_
+3. Copy the following line into your .env file: _exports.apiKey = "###";_
+4. Replace the ### (keeping the quotation marks) with your _GitHub Personal Access Token_
-3. Run the following commands in this order:
+5. Run the following commands from the root directory of the cloned project:
   * `$ npm install`
   * `$ bower install`
   * `$ gulp serve`